purduesigbots/pros-docs/v5/getting-started/macos.rst

 Other Methods
 -------------

-If you don't want to use Homebrew to install PROS 3, you can install all the components manually.
+If you don't want to use Homebrew to install PROS, you can install all the components manually.

 Install the toolchain